Updated: Oct 12, 2022

 Guest Post by Katy Gibson

 Anyone you ask, even non-teachers, will agree we are experiencing a new and challenging time.
-Numerous teachers I have talked with in-person and online, are very overwhelmed with all this new information and getting ready for the school year.
-I believe collaboration with coworkers and your professional learning network (PLN) will both be very important for this school year.
-It was already important before, but I think it will play a bigger role this year.
+Numerous teachers I have talked with in person and online are overwhelmed with all this new information and getting ready for the school year.
+I believe collaboration with coworkers and your professional learning network (PLN) will be essential for this school year.
+It was already influential, but I think it will play a more significant role this year.
 It helps you gain new ideas, continue to learn, and keep tabs on your students.
-We are all learning new things this year, and it is overwhelming at times and adds extra stress.
+We are all learning new things this year, which is sometimes overwhelming and adds extra stress.

-However, if you build a supportive team at your school then you will feel more supportive and ready to take on the year.
+However, building a supportive team at your school will make you feel more supportive and ready to take on the year.
 Here are some tips for you:

-Share Your Expertise: Recently my school purchased Schoology to be used in the new school year.
+Share Your Expertise: Recently, my school purchased Schoology to be used in the new school year.
 I have never used this new platform, but I am pretty good at learning new technology tools quickly.
-I am newer to my district as well, so not many people know me yet.
-I found this to be a great opportunity to help others in my district out.
+I am also newer to my district, so few people know me yet.
+I found this an excellent opportunity to help others in my district.
 Schoology allows teachers to make groups, so my school made a group to give Tech Support throughout the year with Schoology.
-I began making videos that are 5 minutes or less on new ideas that I find on Schoology.
+I began making videos that are 5 minutes or less on new ideas I found on Schoology.
 I also have offered to make videos based on the questions I have received from my colleagues.
 I feel that if one person has a question, there might be others with the same one.
-So I encourage you, find something you are an expert in to share with your other colleagues.
-Find a way to share that information, and it does not have to be videos as I did.
-This will help build community within your building, and let other educators know they are not in this situation alone.
+So I encourage you to find something you are an expert in to share with your colleagues.
+I was hoping you could find a way to share that information; it does not have to be videos like mine.
+This will help build community within your building and let other educators know they are not in this situation alone.

-Work with Others on Your Grade Level or Subject Area: I know some schools provide structured time to meet with your grade level and/or subject area.
+Work with Others on Your Grade Level or Subject Area: Some schools provide structured time to meet your grade level and subject area.
 However, not all schools are structured in this manner.
 I feel most supported when I know I have these individuals to collaborate with students, lessons, and new ideas for our community.
 Collaborating on what is going on with our students is very impactful.
-We can share data, information on behaviors in the classroom, and if we have communicated with their families.
-In a time where your school district could be hybrid, 100% online learning, or face-to-face education it will be important to keep tabs with other educators in your building on the latest information.
-Talk with your grade level team, and try to stick to similar routines, make sure schedules do not overlap, and create norms for students.
+We can share data and information on behaviors in the classroom and if we have communicated with their families.
+When your school district could be hybrid, 100% online learning, or face-to-face education, keeping tabs with other educators in your building on the latest information will be essential.
+Talk with your grade level team, try to stick to similar routines, make sure schedules do not overlap, and create norms for students.
 If you can’t meet in person, maybe create a Voxer group, collaborative Google Doc, texting group, etc. There are so many options out there to explore.

-Share Resources: We tell our students “Sharing is Caring,” so even as educators we should share with each other.
+Share Resources: We tell our students, “Sharing is Caring,” so even as educators, we should share.
 Most of us are incorporating new technology apps like Learning Management Systems (LMS) this year.
 We are going through a learning curve, and many educators are creating information to share with students to train them on the new apps.
-If you are creating an infographic, digital book, video, Google Slide, etc for your students consider sharing it with your colleagues as well.
-They may not have thought to do that and would want to share with their students as well.
+If you are creating an infographic, digital book, video, Google Slide, etc., for your students, consider sharing it with your colleagues.
+They may not have thought to do that and would want to share it with their students.
 This could help promote others to share their resources too!

-In my experience, when students know you get along with your colleagues they feel more welcomed in their building.
+In my experience, students feel more welcomed in their building when they know you get along with your colleagues.
 Also, having a school building with great collaboration can help with teacher isolation.
-When you are able to talk to people within your building, you feel supported and have people you can rely on.
-I know this is not always feasible in every school building because of the environment, so the next best thing for you would be to find a professional learning network (PLN) on Instagram, Facebook groups, Twitter, etc. Just remember for this year, think positively, do your best, and everything will work out okay in the end.
+When you can talk to people within your building, you feel supported and have people you can rely on.
+I know this is not always feasible in every school building because of the environment, so the next best thing for you would be to find a professional learning network (PLN) on Instagram, Facebook groups, Twitter, etc. Remember, for this year, think positively, do your best, and everything will work out okay.